Is Jaywalking Illegal In Los Angeles?

 Who Is At Fault If A Pedestrian Is Hit While Jaywalking?

-The driver’s actions will also determine fault.
+The driver’s actions will also determine who is at fault.
 If they were speeding, driving while distracted, or otherwise driving negligently, they could be found more responsible for the accident.
 They might bear a larger share of the blame, even if the pedestrian was jaywalking.

 Can You Sue If You Were Hit By A Car While Jaywalking?

-Yes.
-You can file a lawsuit if a car hits you while jaywalking.
-California’s comparative negligence law allows you to seek compensation even if you were partially at fault for the accident.
-A legal consultation with experienced pedestrian accident attorneys in L.A. is necessary to understand the legalities involved in your case.
+You may be able to file a lawsuit if a car hits you while jaywalking, depending on the situation.
+California’s comparative negligence law allows victims to seek compensation even if they were partially at fault for the accident.
+A legal consultation with experienced pedestrian accident attorneys in LA can be beneficial to understand the legalities involved in your case.

 Who Can File A Pedestrian Accident Claim?